joschi/blueskyfeedbot/README.md

               password: ${{ secrets.BLUESKY_PASSWORD }}
               # This is a path to the cache file, using the above cache path
               cache-file: ${{ github.workspace }}/blueskyfeedbot/cache.json
+              # The maximum number of posts created on the first run
+              initial-post-limit: 10
     ```

 5. Commit and publish your changes.